Coelopoeta glutinosi: Types

 Lord Walsingham described the new species from a type series, including both males and females, that had been collected from the five northern Californian counties: Mendocino, Lake, Colusa, Shasta and Siskiyou (note county boundaries may have changed since his time).
 It is kept at the Natural History Museum, London, with paratypes kept at the National Museum of Natural History of the Smithsonian Institution.

 The holotype for C. baldella, genitalia slide No. 87422, is a male kept at the National Museum of Natural History.
 It was collected at a place called "Camp Baldy" in the San Bernardino Mountains.

 Supergeneric classification

 Lord Walsingham placed the genus in the family Hyponomeutidae in 1907.
 The genus was first moved to the family Elachistidae by Barnes and Busck in their 1920 paper.
 Ronald W. Hodges classified it in his new subfamily Coelopoetinae, in the Elachistidae, in 1978.
 It was briefly placed in the subfamily Oecophorinae of the Oecophoridae by Brown et al. in 2004.
 In 2011 it was recognised as an independent family in its own right, as the Coelopoetidae, by van Nieukerken et al., only for it to be moved into the subfamily Coelopoetinae of the family Pterolonchidae a few years later following a cladistics analysis by Heikkilä et al. in 2014.

-Description

-The length of the fore-wings is 5-6.5 mm.
-The ground colour of the fore-wings is creamy white or pale ocherous, densely dusted with scales of grey or brownish near the tips.
-The hind-wings are grey.